-Second, it is vital that protection efforts and humanitarian assistance is gender-sensitive and multi-sectoral in accordance with international law.
-Women and girls, including those displaced, must have access to livelihood opportunities, the full range of health including sexual and reproductive health care services, and education to give them greater control over their lives.
-Much attention is being placed on providing immediate humanitarian assistance to internally displaced people in Iraq, however there are gaps in addressing the long-term impact on them.
+Secondly, it is vital that protection efforts and humanitarian assistance be gender-sensitive and multisectoral, in accordance with international law.
+Women and girls, including those displaced, must have access to livelihood opportunities, the full range of health-care services, including sexual and reproductive health, and education to give them greater control over their lives.
+Much attention is being focused on providing immediate humanitarian assistance to internally displaced people in Iraq.
+However, there are gaps in addressing the long-term impact on them.

-Recently, two young Yazidi women were rescued when they were bought from ISIS fighters.
+Recently, two young Yazidi women were rescued when they were bought from Islamic State in Iraq and Syria fighters.
 They had been passed from one group of fighters to another across the country and repeatedly raped.
-They were returned to their community where they have no access to health or psycho-social services.
-Local religious leaders assured them they would not be further harmed but no emphasis is being made on addressing their long-term trauma or stigma.
+They were returned to their community, where they have no access to health or psychosocial services.
+Local religious leaders assured them they would not be further harmed, but no emphasis is being placed on addressing their long-term trauma or stigma.

-Using a survivor centered approach, we must also build the capacity of law enforcement agencies to respond to sexual and gender based violence including in displaced settings.
+Using a survivor-centred approach, we must also build the capacity of law enforcement agencies to respond to sexual and gender-based violence, including in displaced settings.
 Women must be recruited to senior policing roles.
-All perpetrators, including in South Sudan and Somalia where sexual violence by all sides of the conflict is at horrific levels, must be held to account under national and international human rights and humanitarian law.
+All perpetrators, including in South Sudan and Somalia, where sexual violence by all sides of the conflict is at horrific levels, must be held to account under national and international human rights and humanitarian law.